ea5gvk/m0glj-HBNet-GPS/README.md

 DVSwitch@groups.io

-A voluntary registrty for HBlink systems with public access has been created at http://hblink-register.com.es Please consider listing your system if you allow open access.
+A voluntary registry for HBlink systems with public access has been created at http://hblink-register.com.es Please consider listing your system if you allow open access.

 ---